3D Shape Tokenization via Latent Flow Matching: Introduction

-Our hypothesis is that one can learn a continuous and compact representation of 3D shapes that encodes useful information for many different machine learning downstream tasks.
-In particular, we treat shapes as probability density functions in 3D space and use a flow matching generative model to learn representations of these densities by training on samples of each density function (\ie, points sampled on surfaces of the shape).
-We call our representation \textbf{\Ours (ST)} and it offers several desirable properties:\footnote{Note that "token" commonly denotes a discrete set of symbols in language models. \Ours refer to a set of real-valued vectors.} \begin{enumerate}[leftmargin=*] \item \OursABV are continuous and compact.
-Instead of representing a scene with a discrete mesh or tens of thousands of points, they represent diverse shapes with $1,024$ continuous vectors of $16$ dimensions, making it an efficient representation for downstream machine learning tasks. \item Our approach makes minimal assumptions about the underlying structure of 3D shapes.
-We only assume that we can sample independent and identically distributed (\iid) points from the surface of 3D shapes (\ie, obtaining point clouds from 3D objects).
-This is distinct from most 3D representations like signed distance functions (which assume water-tight shapes) and 3D Gaussians (which assume volumetric rendering). \item At training time our method only requires point clouds.
-This is different from existing neural 3D representations that often require meshes or signed distance functions during training (\eg, \cite{zhang2024clay, zhao2023michelangelo}).
-This requirement significantly simplifies our training pipeline and enables us to scale our training set easily, as most meshes in large-scale dataset like Objaverse~\cite{objaverse} are not watertight and are difficult to process. \item Notably, \OursABV enable systematic analysis of shapes, including surface normal estimation, denoising, and deformation between shapes (see \Cref{sec: analysis}). \end{enumerate}
+In the paper, we are interested in designing a 3D representation to be consumed by ML models.
+We adopt the perspective of \citet{ddpm_pointcloud} and \citet{yang2019pointflow} that treats a 3D shape $\cS$ as a probability density function in 3D space whose probability density concentrates on the (external and internal) surfaces (\ie, $p(xyz) = P\{xyz \, {\in} \, \cS\}$).
+Under this construction, sampling $p(xyz)$ produces points on the 3D surface, and a point cloud contains many samples of the 3D distribution, allowing one to fit $p(xyz)$.
+We show that by utilizing flow matching \cite{lipman2023flow, albergo2023building} to learn a shared latent space of 3D shapes where each latent vector $\bs$ parameterizes $p(xyz | \bs)$, the resulted latent representation satisfies the aforementioned three criterion by construction.
+We call the latent 3D representation \textit{\Ours (ST)}, and it offers several desirable properties:\footnote{Note that "token" commonly denotes a discrete set of symbols in language models. \Ours refer to a set of real-valued vectors.} \begin{enumerate}[leftmargin=*] \item \OursABV are continuous and compact by construction.
+We intentionally designed the representation to be consumed by ML models, utilizing a low-dimensional continuous latent space.
+Specifically, \OursABV represent diverse shapes using just 1,024 continuous vectors of $16$ dimensions, making \OursABV easy to integrate into ML applications. \item Our approach makes minimal assumptions about 3D shapes.
+We only need independent and identically distributed (\iid) samples of $p(xyz)$, \ie, point clouds sampled from 3D surfaces.
+Point cloud can represent most 3D shapes, including non-watertight, self-intersecting, and even partial ones, and is the output of most depth sensors.
+This differentiates our method from many existing latent representations that depend on signed distance functions and occupancy field \cite{zhang2024clay, zhao2023michelangelo} (which need water-tight shapes).
+The minimal requirements of \OursABV significantly simplifies our training pipeline and enables us to scale our training set, particularly valuable since most meshes in large-scale datasets like Objaverse~\cite{objaverse} are not watertight and typically difficult to process. \item Interesting, even though our method makes minimal assumption about 3D data and is purely data-driven, our flow-matching approach in 3D space provides geometric capabilities like zero-shot surface normal estimation and deformation between shapes (see \Cref{sec: analysis}). \end{enumerate}